 We found 7 orthopedic surgeons who accept Humana Simplicity HMO Open Access Gold 02/100 near Bristol, TN.

-Dr. Michael Fleenor works as a hand surgeon and orthopedist in Bristol, TN.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-After completing medical school at Virginia Commonwealth University (VCU) School of Medicine and the University of Virginia School of Medicine, he performed his residency at a hospital affiliated with the University of Louisville.
-In addition to English, Dr. Fleenor speaks Spanish.
+Dr. Michael Fleenor is a Bristol, TN physician who specializes in hand surgery and orthopedics/orthopedic surgery.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He attended medical school at Virginia Commonwealth University (VCU) School of Medicine and the University of Virginia School of Medicine.
+Dr. Fleenor trained at a hospital affiliated with the University of Louisville for his residency.
+He is conversant in Spanish.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.